Tesla names Oracle's Ellison to board, ending U.S. charges

 In November, Tesla named director Robyn Denholm as board chair, fulfilling one of the demands.
 Denholm, who joined Tesla as an independent director in 2014 and agreed to step down as finance chief of Australian telecoms firm Telstra Corp Ltd, spent 11 years as a senior vice president at Sun Microsystems, a unit of Oracle.

 Tesla said it conducted a “thorough, expansive” search process for the directors, calling Ellison a “preeminent entrepreneur” and Wilson-Thompson “a human resources leader” and said both had a passion for sustainable energy.
+They bring the Tesla board count to 11 people.

-The larger-than-life Ellison is also known for making bombastic, brash public comments.
+The larger-than-life Ellison, like Musk, is known for making bombastic, brash public comments.
 He went on a diatribe attacking cloud computing at a 2008 analyst conference, which only served to highlight Oracle’s slow move into the space.
 He undermined Oracle’s business relationship with Hewlett Packard in 2010 in an email to the New York Times that chastised the board for firing its CEO and his friend, Mark Hurd, after a sexual harassment inquiry.

 He rarely interacts with journalists or blogs, and has only Tweeted once - a 2012 message promoting Oracle’s cloud products.